nus-cs2103-AY2122S1/tp/docs/team/vimuthm.md

     * Justification:
         * This feature adds significant value to the product and is strongly in line with the value proposition.
 It provides the admin with an easy way to find all close contacts in case of a positive case.
     * Highlights:
         * This enhancement required working with the model to access the list of events.
-There was a need for a good understanding of the design structure to be able to check event details without breaking existing abstraction and design.
+There was a need for a good understanding of the design structure to not breaking existing abstraction and design.
 It was fun and challenging to implement the depth and duration restrictions.

 * **New Feature**: Added the ability to import data from a csv
     * What it does: